YaManicKill/slack-hunger-games/README.md

 ## Deploy

-Deploy is done with `yarn build` but it is handled by circleci in the `.circleci/config.yml` file, automatically built and pushed to production server.
+Deploy is done with `yarn build` but it is handled by netlify